pythonhealthdatascience/rdesrap_mms/rmarkdown/input_modelling.md

 We can create a version of our histograms from before but with the distributions overlaid, to visually support this.
-The simplest way to do this is to just use the plotting functions from `distfitrplus`.
+The simplest way to do this is to just use the plotting functions from `fitdistrplus`.

 ``` r
 # Fit and create plot for IAT